Vick-Majors Lab

 • News

-We are a growing research group at Michigan Tech in the Department of Biological Sciences.
+We are an active, collaborative research group at Michigan Tech in the Department of Biological Sciences.
 Our lab is located in the beautiful Great Lakes Research Center on the shore of the Keweenaw Waterway.

 We are interested in microbial interactions with the environment.